ankitmehra31/ankitmehra31.github.io/_pages/about.md

 ## 👨🏻‍🔬 Professional Experience
-Currently I am working as a **Student Researcher** at the Drone Lab at IIT Mandi under the supervision of Dr. Amit Shukla working on **Multi-agent collaborative systems**.
+Currently I am working as a **Student Researcher** in Drone Lab at IIT Mandi under the supervision of Dr. Amit Shukla working on **Multi-agent collaborative systems**.

 ## 📚 Teaching Contributions
 I have worked as a teaching assistant in several courses during my masters tenure.